Find out about CAAT Thailand Drone Registration

 We offer a service to help register your drone with CAAT and NBTC on your behalf.
 You can purchase this service after applying for your drone insurance.

 Yes you can register your drone with CAAT using the Drone Insurance Certificate that we issue.
 We can usually issue your certificate of insurance the same or next business day after you complete your application.
-This saves you having to wait for the full drone insurance policy.

 We also offer a service to help register your drone with CAAT and NBTC on your behalf.
 You can purchase this service after applying for your drone insurance.